-The United states Army is currently testing a new method of providing a safe path through minefields.
+Background: The United states Army is currently testing a new method of providing a safe path through minefields.
 The path is formed by spraying a quick-hardening plastic on to the minefield to form plastic "stepping stones" over which the operator and other soldiers can then pass.

 The special plastic is sprayed from a sixty-pound (27.2 kilogramme) backpack.
 Almost instantly a hard "stepping stone" is formed.
 Since the "stepping stone" distributes the weight of anyone crossing it over a large area, there is not sufficient pressure to activate any mine beneath.

 The portable backpack carries enough plastic to create thirty to thirty-five "stones".
 This is sufficient to provide a safe path through a minefield a hundred fast (30.4 metres) along.
 Each of the polyurethane foam "stones" is approximately seventeen inches (43 centimetres) in diameter and four inches (10 centimetres) thick.